kafeijao/Kafe_CVR_Mods/README.md

 Edit `copy_and_nstrip_dll.ps1` and look the line bellow, and then replace the Path with your actual path.
 ```$cvrDefaultPath = "C:\Program Files (x86)\Steam\steamapps\common\ChilloutVR"```

+You'll probably need to restart your computer so the Environment Variable variable gets updated...

 Now you're all set and you can go to the step (2) of the [Building](#building) instructions!